 Liver Supplements & Herbs

 The liver, like the heart, is an organ we cannot live without.
-The largest organ in the body, it is responsible for hundreds of vital functions, many of them essential to our existence.
+The largest internal organ, it is responsible for hundreds of vital functions, many of them essential to our existence.
 The liver acts as a kind of transfer station where some chemicals, like bile, are produced and others are broken down and converted into forms that are easier on the body or that the body can dispose of, like bilirubin.
 It is the body’s largest filter, as all the blood leaving the stomach and the intestines passes through the liver to be detoxified, and its production of bile is critical to the digestive process.
 The liver is also largely responsible for the synthesis of key proteins and glucose.
 From an Ayurvedic perspective, the liver is the seat of the five bhuta agnis, physiological manifestations of agni that correlate to each element.
 These bhutas are responsible for transforming ingested food into biologically useful substances.
 And finally, as if the liver wasn’t already amazing enough, it is the only organ capable of regenerating itself if damaged.
 Even with this remarkable capacity, however, it can only tolerate so much insult.
 The importance of liver health cannot be overstated—it is integral to the quality of our life and overall well-being.
 There are many natural and holistic ways we can offer our liver support in all its vital functions.

 Herbs for Liver Health